-- 5. Raise the clamp up to prevent the log from rolling of the bed. - 6.
-Raise the clamp up/down lever.
+5. Raise the clamp up to prevent the log from rolling of the bed.

 To Turn Logs

 Raise the turner lever to engage the log turner arm.
 Let the arm rise until it touches the log and starts to turn it.